timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 }
 ```

 This code can throw an `ObjectDisposedException`.
-Calling `await Main()` is roughly semantically equivalent to the following snippet which makes the problem stand out more clearly:
+Calling `await Main()` is roughly semantically equivalent to the following snippet, which makes the problem stand out more clearly:

 ```csharp
 Task result;